lewagon/dotfiles/ruby/05-Regexp-and-parsing/03-CSV-parsing/README.md

 To read in a csv file and extract its data you can use the csv package that comes with ruby standard library.

 ## Ruby Standard Library
 The [Ruby standard library](http://www.ruby-doc.org/stdlib-2.0.0/) includes all the convenient packages that come with your ruby installation.
 For instance the [cmath](http://www.ruby-doc.org/stdlib-2.0.0/libdoc/cmath/rdoc/index.html) package, if included in your ruby program, enables you to make computations on complex numbers.
-You include a package with `require` and then you can use its function
+You include a package with `require` and then you can use its methods and classes.

 ```ruby
 require "cmath"